san-lab/anycoin402/README.md

-# 🌊 Go-x402 Facilitator
+# 🌊 Anycoin402 Facilitator

 This project is a **Go-based implementation of an x402 payment facilitator**.
-Its primary purpose is to provide a flexible platform for experimenting with and extending the x402 protocol beyond its initial scope—focusing on diverse token support, multi-chain environments, and advanced cross-chain payment scenarios.
+Its purpose is to provide a simple platform for experimenting with and extending the x402 protocol beyond its initial scope—focusing on diverse token support, multi-chain environments, and advanced cross-chain payment scenarios.

 ![Architecture diagram](./archdiag.png)

-*Figure 1: Waht is in the box
+\*Figure 1: Waht is in the box

 ---